tim-kos/frey/README.md

  - [x] exeScript should become exe. new exeScript prepends bash -o
  - [x] Rename integration to acceptance (test) https://en.wikipedia.org/wiki/Acceptance_testing
  - [x] terraform -parallelism=1
- - [ ] replace IPs and UUIDs, it's possible to disable SKIP_COMPARE_STDIO on the openstack acceptace test
- - [ ] Put `_gatherTerraformArgs` in a central place (command? terraform?)
- - [ ] Put `_transform` in a central place (utils?)
- - [ ] - role: ":frey:/consul/v1.0.0"
- - [ ] Default appname should be basename of dirname of Freyfile, not pwd
- - [ ] Enable DO support
- - [ ] Enable Openstack support after https://github.com/adammck/terraform-inventory/issues/14
- - [ ] Make arg & env functions of all other commands mimic Install's
- - [ ] Re-introduce `init` for local prepare.
-Such as converting Freyfile to residu.
-Should be prefixed to chain of commands.
-Then a single install can benefit from it (remove the `refresh` from that acceptance test) and validation can be ran against it/them
- - [ ] Use FREY_TARGETS or swap out terraformInventory, to target localhost on Travis and some Vagrant box on OSX with `install`
- - [ ] Frey should traverse cwd upwards until it finds a Freyfile, and use that as default recipe dir
- - [ ] Vagrant support
- - [ ] Port install
- - [ ] Port upload
- - [ ] Port remote
- - [ ] Port setup
- - [ ] Port show
- - [ ] Dynamodb scenario can evolve to be a full run
- - [ ] iculture theme for static site. vue.js. middleman are also nice examples
- - [ ] Indent stdout/err
- - [ ] More tests!
- - [ ] Vagrant because it gave us a consistent and repeatable setup.
-And predictability
- - [ ] On the githubs
- - [ ] How to implement different roles?
-Db/www/etc?
- - [ ] Switch to local npm install if available via LiftOff